PowerUser64/universal-studio/README.md

 <!-- TODO: add emojis to the questions so they stand out -->
 ### What does `universal-studio` do?

-Universal launcher works in one of two ways, depending on whether you have the `nix` command already.
+Universal studio works in one of two ways, depending on whether you have the `nix` command already.
 If you have the `nix` command, it runs the project as a flake, using the system version of `nix`.
 If you don't have the `nix` command, it downloads a static `nix` binary from